-We're making sure more older Australians have access to bulk billing doctors when they urgently need it, through our 58 bulk billed Medicare Urgent Care Clinics across the country, including two recently announced for the Oxley Electorate - one in Inala and the other in Redbank.
+We're making sure more older Australians have access to bulk billing doctors when they urgently need it, through our 58 bulk billed Medicare Urgent Care Clinics across the country, including two in the Oxley electorate.

 We're also putting the care back into aged care, to make sure older Australians are treated with the respect they deserve.